modelix/mps-json-bulk-model-access/README.md

 This is a modelix model-api ([modelix model-api](https://github.com/modelix/model-api)) implementation that works against a remote MPS instance model without incremental change support.

-(legacy name and group of artifacts was `org.modelix.mps-rest-model-access` which was changed with the 2.0 release to `org.modelix.mps-json-bulk-model-access`)
+⚠️  Warning: this component was previously named `org.modelix.mps-rest-model-access` which was changed with the 2.0 release to `org.modelix.mps-json-bulk-model-access`).
+Additionally with version 2.0 of this component the ktor dependency was bumped from `1.6.x` to `2.0.3`. ⚠️

 If you somehow ended up here but don't know what modelix is, have a look at modelix [github repository](https://github.com/modelix/modelix) or at [modelix website](https://modelix.github.io).